AaltoSciComp/scicomp-docs/triton/quickstart/quickconnecting.rst

 how to quickly set up your machine and the most important details.
 For more in-depth information please have a look at the linked pages for each section

-There are three suggested ways to connect to triton, as detailed in the table below.
+There are three suggested ways to connect to Triton, as detailed in the table below.
 With more info found at :doc:` the connecting Tutorial<tut/connecting>`

 .. list-table::